Does Homeowners Insurance Cover Tree Damage to Your Neighbor’s Property?

 Ensure trees are pruned away from structures like homes, garages and power lines to minimize potential damage during perils.

-By following these tips, you can help protect your trees and prevent damage to your property and your neighbor's property over time.
+By following these tips, you can help protect your trees, prevent damage to your property and your neighbor's property and keep your home insurance premiums affordable by avoiding a claim.

 Compare Home Insurance Rates